antleo1995/tic-tac-toe-client/README.md

 Development process)

 1) Get authentication working
-   a) pretty simple mostly cut and paste
+   1) pretty simple mostly cut and paste
 2) Build bare bones UI
-   a) boostrapped this and ran with it
+   1) boostrapped this and ran with it
-   b) came back in end of development phase and made it play
-      nicer on screen - at least mildly more responsive after
+   2) came back in end of development phase and made it play nicer on screen - at least mildly more responsive after
 3) Build logic for UI
-   a) big props go out to my boy Jayson.
-My win-checking is
-      pretty much identical to what he has.
+   1) big props go out to my boy Jayson.
+My win-checking is pretty much identical to what he has.
 He and Rachel really assisted with this portion
 4) Connect back end to rest of game
-   a) again, Rachel helped me out here - was not too bad.
-      got the main bits working and left trying to calculate wins off the server for later.
+   1) again, Rachel helped me out here - was not too bad. got the main bits working and left trying to calculate wins off the server for later.
 I kind of regret that as I found sooooo many bugs when I introduced this code.
-   b) also assisted several coworkers with these principles
-      so I feel really comofortable with the basics, but the bugs...omg the bugs....
+   2) also assisted several coworkers with these principles so I feel really comofortable with the basics, but the bugs...omg the bugs....
 5) Flesh out required features
-    a) this was the hardest phase (see above) - once I had the site working it took a GREAT deal more effort than i realized to seal up all the holes and make it smooth
+    1) this was the hardest phase (see above) - once I had the site working it took a GREAT deal more effort than i realized to seal up all the holes and make it smooth
 6) Add some finishing touches
-    a) would have liked to add more to the site, but once i got to the end and didn't have much time left, adding features was clearly a bad idea. i did not want to be up until 3 am trying to get a new feature up and running- multi player
+    1) would have liked to add more to the site, but once i got to the end and didn't have much time left, adding features was clearly a bad idea. i did not want to be up until 3 am trying to get a new feature up and running- multi player